Early High School Planning Guide

 Encourage Extracurricular Involvement

-Involvement in extracurricular activities such as band, sports, clubs, or community service are an important part of high school for most students.
-Extracurriculars aren’t just helpful for college admissions, they are a huge part of self-confidence and finding community for most teens.
-If your child is not a natural joiner help him explore the range of options and strongly encourage him to become involved in at least one activity per season.
+Most students find high school satisfying when they are involved in extracurricular activities such as band, sports, clubs, or community service.
+These activities aren’t just helpful for college admissions; they also help teens find friends and a community.
+If your child is not a natural joiner, help him explore the range of options and strongly encourage him to become involved in at least one activity per season.

-There are a wide range of extracurricular options and every student should be able to find something of interest.
-In additional to traditional activities like sports and debate, students can now consider game clubs, political organizations, and volunteering.
-If your teen is the type to join every activity she can, try to encourage her to be realistic and choose to concentrate on a smaller number.
-Quality is more important than the sheer quantity of activities so encourage your student to look for deep and meaningful engagement.
-It is also important to be aware that the time demands for many extracurricular activities are different than they were a generation ago.
-Many high schools expect that a student not play multiple sports but invest more time in one sport year round.
-Genuine engagement with community service is a highly attractive trait for college applicants.
+There are a wide range of extracurricular options, and every student should be able to find something of interest.
+In addition to traditional activities like sports and debate, students can now consider game clubs, political organizations, and volunteering.
+If your teen is the type to join every activity, she can try to encourage her to be realistic and choose to concentrate on a smaller number.
+Quality is more important than the sheer quantity of activities, so encourage your student to look for deep and meaningful engagement and the possibility of developing leadership skills.

 Plan for Testing

-Test scores are one of the most important factors in college admissions.
+Test scores are one of the most important factors in college admissions for many students.
 Most students should expect to prepare for the SAT or ACT and to take these tests more than once.
-During 9th and 10th grade your child’s school may offer the PLAN, which is a “pre-ACT” test, or the PSAT 9/10, which is a predicting test for the SAT.
-These tests offer a way for students to begin to practice test skills and to get a ballpark prediction of how they may score on the ACT or SAT.
-Colleges do not see the results of the “pre” tests so they can be a lower pressure way to try out testing.
-Most serious college applicants will ultimately do some preparation for the ACT or SAT.
+Some students will also take the PSAT as a practice test for the SAT.
+The PSAT in the third year of high school is also the qualifying test for the National Merit Scholarship.
+Many serious college applicants will ultimately do some preparation for the ACT or SAT.

 It is common, even for students entering college, to not know what they want to do for a career.
 That said, early high school is a good time to begin these explorations.
-Some ways to begin to explore careers include online resources, academic extracurriculars, job shadowing family friends, internships, volunteering, and career oriented summer camps.
-Early high school is also a good time to start to think ahead about the life skills you’d like your child to have when they leave for college.
+Some ways to begin exploring careers include online resources, academic extracurriculars, job shadowing family and friends, internships, volunteering, and career-oriented summer camps.
+Early high school is also a good time to start thinking about the life skills you’d like your child to have when they leave for college.
 Think about skills like stress management, laundry, simple cooking, and financial management.

 Visiting Colleges

-While most students don’t begin formal college visits until 11th or 12th grade, it can be helpful to set foot on college campuses earlier.
-These informal visits can be in conjunction with a family vacation, summer camps, or attending cultural events college campus.
-While you want to keep this a very low pressure experience, it can be incredibly helpful to getting teens thinking about college.
-This can help teens start to get a feel for different sizes and types of colleges and for some, it acts as a motivator to pay attention to their grades.
-While many students are currently unable to visit colleges due to the pandemic, they can still explore colleges through visiting college websites, attending admissions office online events. and taking virtual tours.
+While most students don’t begin formal college visits until 11th or 12th grade, setting foot on college campuses earlier can be helpful.
+These informal visits can be in conjunction with a family vacation, summer camps, or attending cultural events on a college campus.
+While you want to keep this a low-pressure experience, it can help get teens thinking about college.
+Visiting helps teens start to get a feel for different sizes and types of colleges and may help motivate students to care about their grades and extracurricular involvement.